camibrennan/cameliabrennan/content/pages/about.md

 ---
 Hello again,

 As previously mentioned, I’m learning to code!
-This is my first attempt at a site using Hugo.
+This is my first attempt at building my own website using Hugo.

 I'm currently working on building tools to improve the e-commerce & fulfillment experience for independent record labels.
 From Shopify help to problematic zebra printers to DIY SoundScan reports &mdash;  I'm here to help, finding ways to automate all things tedious and frustrating.